ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 /// Implements `MeanTarget` from the Zcash specification. fn mean_target_difficulty(&self) -> ExpandedDifficulty { ... }
 ```

+#### Implementation notes

+Since the `PoWLimit`s are `2^251 − 1` for Testnet, and `2^243 − 1` for mainnet,
+the sum of these difficulty thresholds will be less than or equal to
+`(2^251 − 1)*17 = 2^255 + 2^251 - 17`.
+Therefore, this calculation can not
+overflow a `u256` value.
+So the function is infalliable.

+In Zebra, contextual validation starts after Sapling activation, so we can assume
+that the relevant chain contains at least 17 blocks.
+Therefore, the `PoWLimit`
+case of `MeanTarget()` in the Zcash specification is unreachable.

 ### Median timespan calculation
 [median-timespan-calculation]: #median-timespan-calculation